30 grams of the finest quality Crushed Black Pepper.

 White pepper consists of the seed only with the skin of the pepper removed.
 This is usually accomplished by a process known as retting where fully ripe peppers are soaked in water for about a week during which the flesh of the pepper softens and decomposes.
 Rubbing then removes what remains of the fruit and the naked seed is dried.

 Green pepper like black is made from the unripe berries.
 Dried green peppercorns are treated in a manner that retains the green colour such as treatment with sulfur dioxide or freeze-drying.
 Pickled peppercorns also green are unripe berries preserved in brine or vinegar.
 Fresh unpreserved green pepper berries largely unknown in the West are used in some Asian cuisines particularly Thai cuisine.
-Their flavor has been described as piquant and fresh with a bright aroma.
+Their flavour has been described as piquant and fresh with a bright aroma.
 They decay quickly if not dried or preserved.

 Pepper gets its spicy heat mostly from the piperine compound which is found both in the outer fruit and in the seed.
 Refined piperine milligram-for-milligram is about one percent as hot as the capsaicin in chilli peppers.
 The outer fruit layer left on black pepper also contains important odour-contributing terpenes including pinene sabinene limonene caryophyllene and linalool which give citrusy woody and floral notes.
 These scents are mostly missing in white pepper which is stripped of the fruit layer.
 White pepper can gain some different odours (including musty notes) from its longer fermentation stage.